Skip to main content

 To setup Peppol for an account

-Scroll down to the Financial Information section where you will find the Peppol ID field.
+4. Scroll down to the Financial Information section where you will find the Peppol Schema and Peppol ID field.

-In the Peppol Id field select a Peppol scheme (e.g., VAT, OrgNo, GLN).
-Once you select a scheme, the system will Automatically copy the identifier from the matching account field and launch a verification, or you can enter the identifier manually if the information is not available on the account, then click Verify under the field.
-(For BE companies, select the VAT. )
+5. Select a Peppol scheme (e.g., VAT, OrgNo, GLN).
+Once you select a scheme, the system will automatically copy the identifier from the matching account field, put it inside the Peppol ID field and launch a verification, or you can enter the identifier manually into the Peppol ID field, if the information is not available on the account, then click Verify.
+(For BE companies, select the VAT Scheme).

 When you send an invoice to these customers, the system will use your organization’s selected Invoice Delivery Method to automatically send e-invoices via Peppol and/or email.